 Florida Wage Protection: 100% protection for heads of family up to $500 per week.

+Get the relief you’re looking for.
 If you are struggling financially, you have enough on your plate as it is.
 The last thing you want is to worry about being sued or having your wages garnished.
 As such, you should discuss the range of debt management options available to you.

-As briefly mentioned above, Florida has different debt relief programs for different situations.
+Florida has different debt relief programs for different situations.
 Factors determining which debt solution is best for will depend on circumstances such as the amount of debt owed, employment status and ability to pay back the debt.

 Credit score will be affected by this process but can rebound after the debts are settled and credit is being re-established.